• Call Contact

 We have some catching up to do in terms of discussing Chinese gold import in H1 2015 and how this relates to withdrawals from Shanghai Gold Exchange (SGE) vaults.
 For this post it’s advised you’ve read The Mechanics Of The Chinese Domestic Gold Market to have a basic understanding of the physical gold supply and … Continue Reading arrow

-Back to Basics: ETF Gold 101
+Back to Basics: Gold ETFs 101

-The Chinese Gold market: Lost In Translation
+The Chinese Gold Market: Lost In Translation

-The Chinese Gold market: Lost In Translation
+The Chinese Gold Market: Lost In Translation

 • date